course-details-portlet

 Course content

-The subject of the course is architectural design of interventions on existing buildings from the 20th century.The use / function of the building may have changed or have ceased, but the building represents historical, technical and architectural values that justify that it can and should be reused and rebuilt.
-The course offers an introduction to current theory, methods and practical techniques for surveying, documenting and analyzing existing buildings from the 20th Century with respect to their physical and material properties, technical condition, architectural and cultural value and and potential for upgrading to a new or improved use.
-The aim is to establish a basis for decision making in planning of interventions in existing buildings.
-The course serves as a preparation for the design course AAR4553 Transformation.
+The topic of the course is investigations and analyses as a basis for the design of interventions and measures on existing buildings from the 20th century.
+The building's use/function may have changed or ceased, but the building represents historical, technical and architectural values that mean that it can and should be reused and rebuilt for new use, possibly dismantled and moved or otherwise reused as a building material.
+The course offers an introduction to current theories, methods and techniques for analyzing, describing and assessing a 20th century building with regard to historical and environmental conditions, physical and material properties, technical condition, architectural and cultural-historical value and potential for change of use or reuse of individual elements.
+The purpose is to learn how to create a good basis for decision-making for planning interventions in existing buildings.

 Learning outcome

 KNOWLEDGE: Methods for survey and documentation of buildings with analogue and digital tools.
 Review and quality control of existing drawings.
 Physical properties of building materials for assessment of technical condition.
 Assessment of the building's layout and structure as a basis for mapping of possibilities for transformation for new or improved use.
 Searching for, and use of relevant records and documents in public archives.
 Basic knowledge of contemporary architectural history and conservation of cultural heritage.
 SKILLS: Systematic collecting of information in field work on case buildings.
 Documenting and assessing technical condition on a summary level.
 Ability to "read" and interpret buildings; their possibilities and limitations.
 Ability to synthesize large amounts of detailed information into a comprehensive understanding of the prerequisits, qualities and possibilities of a built environment.
 GENERAL COMPETENCE: A basic understanding of existing buildings as resources in a wide conception of the notion, and ability to identify values and potential qualities for use, as well as limitations.
-Ability to produce and convey a complex body of information in a concise written form.
+Ability to produce and convey a complex body of information in a concise visual and written form.
 Cooperation in groups.

 Learning methods and activities